Corruption in Seychelles: Anti-corruption efforts

 Seychelles is a signatory to the United Nations Convention Against Corruption (UNCAC).
 The convention is one of its main legal instruments for combatting corruption and provides the legal and institutional foundations for anti-corruption initiatives and national mechanisms.
 In 2016, Seychelles also passed the Anti-Corruption Act of Seychelles, which established the Anti-Corruption Commission of Seychelles (ACCS).
 The commission, which was set up as an independent and self-governing body, has the authority to investigate, detect, and prevent corrupt practices.

 Seychelles has made significant strides in its anti-corruption efforts and this is demonstrated by its remarkable improvement in the Transparency International Corruption Perceptions Index (CPI).
-In 2024, Seychelles achieved its highest ranking to date, ranking 18th globally and maintaining its position as the least corrupt country in Africa.
+In the 2025 Corruption Perceptions Index, Seychelles scored 68 on a scale from 0 ("highly corrupt") to 100 ("very clean"), down slightly from its highest score of 69 in 2024 but up from its lowest score of 52 in 2012, the year that the current scoring method was instituted.

+When ranked by score, Seychelles ranked 24th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) was Seychelles's 68, the average was 32 and the worst was 9.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181, in a two-way tie).